-Last weekend our family made a quick trip to Nashville to visit friends and take in one of our absolute favorite cities and we found so many great free things to do in Nashville.
+After a quick trip to Nashville to visit friends and take in one of our absolute favorite cities, we found so many great free things to do in Nashville.
 The trip time from Atlanta is anywhere between 3.5 to 4 hours, plus you get to drive through the amazing state of Tennessee.
 There is a time change when you arrive in Nashville, gaining an hour on the way there and losing one on the return trip.

 Nashville is perfect for adult getaways, or a fun filled weekend for the whole family.
 We love how much we’re able to do and see without breaking the bank.
 Nashville has so much natural beauty, along with a vibrant art and music scene, there’s no shortage of opportunities to create memories in Music City for free or cheap!